Tomer-Sagie/Posture-Tracker/JOURNAL.md

 This was difficult because I dont really use github, and I always thought you needed to use a terminal, so I spent way too much time trying to figure that out until I did it manualy on the site.

 ## July 5/6 ( i need to write more abt the part finding, like how I came to chose stuff)
+## HOURS: 5 (no timelapse for this because, again, stardance/outpost only wants techcial stuff timelapsed)
 After coming back from vacation, I began working on the BOM, keeping in mind hackclub constraints.
 This part was very hard as many of the parts I wanted where cheap up front, but where 40+ with shipping through
 AliExpress, so I now have to find better ways to source these parts.

 These prices are crazy, especially considering the fact that I dont expect to get too much funding for this :\.
 Regardless, it shouldnt be too much of an issue as these components are not very expensive, its just a matter of looking in the right places.

 ## July 9
+## Hours: 2 (no timelapse for this ... , yeah you get it)
 After a quick break, I decided to work a bit more on the BOM, and deciding where I could get each part.

 I ended up landing on digikey and adafruit(after a long time of research) This is because I wanted to consolidate the parts vendors as much as possible, to reduce delivery fees, and I think it turned out great!
 Finaly, I can now get started on the schematic which I will do on KiCad!